wtmbiohacker/FACS_seq/inferring/README.md

 TnaC_D21L_CTT|0.215278752319|0.21129030229
 .............|..............|..............

-**sensor_negLog10P.csv**: the -log10 formatted probability for the calculated response of each mutant (row) in each condition (column).
+**sensor_negLog10P.csv**: the -log10 formatted probability (thus smaller this value, bigger probability) for the calculated response of each mutant (row) in each condition (column).
 This file has a header line and index column using tab as delimiter.
 Note that we use a maximized probability algorithm to calculate the response (this file presents this probability).
 For details, see our paper.
 Here is an example.

 Sensor|Ligand=100uM|Ligand=500uM
 ------|------------|------------